ivancarlosti/m365auditor/README.md

 * Change variables of `mainscript.ps1` if needed
 * Run `mainscript.ps1` on PowerShell (right-click on file > Run with PowerShell)
 * Follow instructions selecting project name, option 1 to generate audit report and collect .zip file on `$destinationpath`
+* If needs help to install or update required modules, run `ADMIN-install-modules.ps1` as administrator

 ## Requirements
 * Windows 10+ or Windows Server 2019+